Records advisers create and monitor electronic and paper filing systems so that records can be filed, found, tracked and disposed of.

 Useful experience for records advisers includes:

-- work in document storage
+- work in archives, document storage or information management

-- work in information technology (IT)
+- experience with information technology (IT)

 - work as a librarian.